 Compiler operates on phases; various stages can be grouped into two parts that are:

 - Analysis Phase of the compiler is also referred to as the front end in which program is divided into fundamental constituent parts and checks grammar, semantic and syntax of the code after which intermediate code is generated.
 Analysis phase includes lexical analyzer, semantic analyzer and syntax analyzer.

-- Synthesis phase of the compiler is also known as the back end in which intermediate code is optimized, and target code is generated.
+- Synthesis phase of the compiler is also known as the back end in which intermediate code is optimized, and the target code is generated.
 Synthesis phase includes code optimizer and code generator.